killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 + ú = /uː/
 + ó = /oː/

-It can be a bit more confusing when there's more than one vowel.
+It can be a bit more confusing when there's more than one vowel together.
 If there's a vowel which has a *síneadh fada* on it (this line above the áéíúó), it is the one pronounced
 + *ciúin* (quiet) - /kʹuːnʹ/
 	+ Note here that while the ú is the only vowel sound pronounced, the other letters serve to show that the first c and last n are slender